plaszcz/allblack-wondercms-theme/README.md

-# black 2 theme for WonderCMS
+# allblack theme for WonderCMS

 ## Description
 Based on a standard template, added some changes, logo, background, button up, and social icons.